-Primary air is controlled via the rotating dials at the bottom of the door.
+Primary air is controlled via the rotating dial at the bottom of the door.
 This provides a conventional air under draught to the bed of the fire.
 The primary air is used when lighting the stoves or when the fuel bed goes very low.
-The primary air inlet will usually be closed when burning wood and open when burning coal type fuel.
+The primary air inlet will usually be closed when burning wood.